run-llama/llama_extract/README.md

 # LlamaExtract (Experimental)

+> **⚠️ Warning**
+> This version of LlamaExtract is no longer supported.
+A new and improved version is under development and will be released soon.

 LlamaExtract is an API created by LlamaIndex to efficiently infer schema and extract data from unstructured files.

 LlamaExtract directly integrates with [LlamaIndex](https://github.com/run-llama/llama_index).